StevenBlack/vocab/million-dollar-words.md

 ### padnag
 Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of wellloved but slow office equipment, or a broken-down car that still gets around.
-It's pronounced PAD-NAG.

 ### paillette